sahilpatel1906/Conversa_API/README.md

 - Create Controllers and Services to cover the Create, Read, Update and Delete (CRUD) routes for User, Chatroom, and Message.

 ### Extensions
-- Create derived queries to enable functionality to filter by chatroom_id and filter by user_id.
+- Create derived queries to enable functionality to filter by chatroom_id and filter by user_id ✅
-- Add functionality for a user to add a profile picture.
+- Add functionality for a user to add a profile picture ✅
-- Add functionality for a user to post images to a chatroom.
+- Add functionality for a user to post images to a chatroom ✅
-- Add an AI chatbot to a chatroom and add functionality to enable it to respond to messages from a user.
+- Add an AI chatbot to a chatroom and add functionality to enable it to respond to messages from a user ✅
-- Import external AI APIs to allow for an increased scope of responses for the Ai chatbot.
+- Import external AI APIs to allow for an increased scope of responses for the AI chatbot.
 - Create public/private chatrooms using Booleans.
-- Add functionality for a user to post voicenotes in a chatroom.
+- Add functionality for a user to post voice notes in a chatroom.

 ### Entity relationship diagrams